Rohan0497/E-commerce_Chatbot/README.md

     GROQ_API_KEY=<Add your groq api key here>
     ```

-1. Run the streamlit app by running the following command.
+1. Launch Streamlit from the project root (recommended):

     ```bash
-    streamlit run app/main.py
+    python -m streamlit run app/main.py
     ```

+    The app also inserts the repository root into `sys.path`, so `streamlit run app/main.py` continues to work if you prefer that command.

 ---